okta/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 If you have any feedback, I'd love to hear it!
 Please leave a comment below, hit me up on Twitter [@mraible](https://twitter.com/mraible), or post a question in our [Developer Forums](https://devforum.okta.com/).

+**Changelog:**

+* Aug 13, 2018: Updated to use JHipster 5.1.0 and Spring Boot 2.0.
+See the example app changes in [spring-boot-microservices-example#17](https://github.com/oktadeveloper/spring-boot-microservices-example/pull/17); changes to this post can be viewed in [okta.github.io#2049](https://github.com/okta/okta.github.io/pull/2049).